-  I am a highly motivated person and love to learn.
-I discovered my passion for teaching in 2001 and have been developing my ability to facilitating learning ever since.
-I joined the Physiotherapy team here at University of Worcester in 2015 as a Senior Lecturer in Physiotherapy.
+Samantha discovered her passion for teaching in 2001 and has been developing her ability to facilitate learning ever since.
+She joined the Physiotherapy team at the University of Worcester in 2015 as a Senior Lecturer in Physiotherapy.

-I have been a Physiotherapist for over 24 years and have worked across the country in different NHS Hospitals.
-My specialist clinical area is Women’s and Men’s Health Physiotherapy.
-I have a particular passion to motivated women to regain their posture, strength and fitness postpartum through physiotherapy.
-I am currently researching ‘The influence of posture and abdominal muscle contraction on the linea alba in postpartum women with a divarication of rectus abdominis muscle: using ultrasound imaging’ for my PhD part time.
+She has been a Physiotherapist for over 24 years and has worked across the country in different NHS Hospitals.
+Her specialist clinical area is Women’s and Men’s Health Physiotherapy and her particular passion involves motivating women to regain their posture, strength and fitness postpartum through physiotherapy.
+Samantha is currently researching ‘The influence of posture and abdominal muscle contraction on the linea alba in postpartum women with a divarication of rectus abdominis muscle: using ultrasound imaging’ for her PhD part time.

 - Professional Graduate Certificate in Education (PGCE) – Distinction 2013: Huddersfield University.
 FHEA gained 2015